stevan/Jackalope/README.md

         Object[ String, T ]
           Schema

-Additionally the core schema language also supports references (using the JSPON
+Additionally the core schema language also supports references (using the JSON
 $ref syntax) and through the use of references it is also possible to 'extend' a schema, which is similar to object oriented inheritance, but different.